ssfsx17/ffpnp/pandoc-markdown/0710-status-conditions.md

 ### Status: Regen

 Restores HP during the status phase.
-The amount restored is equal to 5% of your maximum HP.
+The amount restored is equal to your Level * Stamina * 0.05

 ### Status: Regenga

 Restores HP during the status phase.
-The amount restored is equal to 10% of your maximum HP.
+The amount restored is equal to your Level * Stamina * 0.1

 ### Status: Regenja

 Restores HP during the status phase.
-The amount restored is equal to 15% of your maximum HP.
+The amount restored is equal to your Level * Stamina * 0.15

 ### Status: Reprisal